By: Brad Goar

 If you were thinking of replacing the fan yourself, make sure that you do so safely by recruiting someone to help.
 You don’t want to fall off the ladder when you unhook a heavy fan from the ceiling and suddenly discover it is much, much heavier than you anticipated.
 When installing the new one, make sure that you follow the manufacturer’s instructions or seek the services of a licensed contractor.

-And now, for the first time ever, you can know what it really costs to run your A/C, appliances and devices, with the new FPL Energy Analyzer.
+And now, for the first time ever, you can know what it really costs to run your A/C, appliances and devices, with the Energy Manager.
 Plus, you get personalized tips on how to save on your bill.

 Do you have an FPL business account?
 Now, it’s easier than ever to take control of your energy use and your bill with FPL’s new Business Energy Manager.